 - Test and extract cannabinoids, cannabis or cannabis resin

-Anyone looking to produce therapeutic products containing THC or Dronibinol not only needs a license from SAHPRA but also need to apply for a permit from the director general of health.
+Anyone looking to produce therapeutic products containing THC or Dronabinol not only needs a license from SAHPRA but also need to apply for a permit from the director-general of health.
 Only products containing CBD have been rescheduled from 7 to 4.

 It is important to note that the medicines act still classifies the following as schedule 7 substances: This means that a license under the medicines act is required in order to obtain, possess, use, manufacture or distribute: